Indigenous education

-Principal Sha (also 6th grade teacher) of the Yangjuan Primary School in Yanyuan County, Sichuan looks over his student's essays about the schoolyard.
+Principal Sha (also 6th grade teacher) of the Yangjuan Primary School in Yanyuan County, Sichuan looks over his students' essays about the schoolyard.

-Indigenous education specifically focuses on teaching Indigenous knowledge, models, methods, and content in both formal and informal settings.
-The growing recognition and use of Indigenous education methods can be a response to the erosion and loss of Indigenous knowledge through the processes of colonialism, globalization, and modernity.
-It also encompasses the teaching of Indigenous history, culture, and languages.
+Indigenous education encompasses a collection of time-honored traditions that can be applied across contexts and cultures.
+Rooted in communal learning, storytelling, and the celebration of tribal heritage, Indigenous methods have served local communities for generations.

+Tribal instruction has preserved elder knowledge, fostered collaborative learning within familial contexts, and invited students to learn beyond the traditional classroom into rural and agricultural environments.
+Teaching that meets local needs and matches available resources is a self-sustaining model that can withstand external threats to localized education.

+While Western methods of teaching reading, writing, and math to established standards have been successful in some contexts, the proponents of Indigenous education would say that spirituality, culture, and communal learning are vital to retaining the historical lessons of each region.

-Indigenous peoples' right to education is recognized in Article 14 of the United Nations Declaration on the Rights of Indigenous Peoples.
-The United Nations Declaration of the Rights of Indigenous Peoples makes particular reference to the educational rights of Indigenous peoples in Article 14.
+Indigenous peoples' right to education has been threatened throughout periods of colonialism, globalization, and modernity.
+In 2007, the United Nations passed the Declaration on the Rights of Indigenous Peoples, which makes particular reference to the educational rights of Indigenous peoples in Article 14.
 It emphasizes the responsibility of states to adequately provide access to education for Indigenous people, particularly children, and when possible, for education to take place within their own culture and to be delivered in their own language.
+While this was an important step forward, several avenues remain globally to more fully support and renew Indigenous education support and resources.